What percentage of Earth's water is salt water? | Channels for Pearson+

 Understand the composition of Earth's water: Earth's water is divided into salt water and fresh water.
 Salt water is primarily found in oceans and seas, while fresh water is found in rivers, lakes, and glaciers.

-Identify the percentage of salt water: According to scientific data, approximately 97% of Earth's water is salt water.
-This means that the vast majority of water on Earth is not suitable for drinking without desalination.
+Identify the total amount of water on Earth: The vast majority of Earth's water is found in the oceans, which are composed of salt water.

-Consider the distribution of fresh water: The remaining 3% of Earth's water is fresh water, which is found in glaciers, ice caps, groundwater, and surface water bodies like rivers and lakes.
+Recognize the proportion of salt water: Approximately 97% of Earth's water is salt water, while the remaining 3% is fresh water.

-Reflect on the implications: The high percentage of salt water highlights the importance of managing fresh water resources carefully, as they are limited compared to the vast amount of salt water.
+Consider the distribution of fresh water: Fresh water is distributed among glaciers, ice caps, groundwater, and surface water like rivers and lakes.

-Review the options given: Among the options provided (85%, 50%, 97%, 70%), the correct answer is 97%, which aligns with the scientific understanding of Earth's water distribution.
+Conclude the percentage of salt water: Based on the distribution, 97% of Earth's water is salt water, which is the correct answer to the problem.

 Watch next